ValtteriL/iec62443-svv-demo/SVV-1.md

 The component does not utilize mobile code technologies.
 According to NIST SP 800-53, HTML5 counts as mobile code, but as the component does not utilize Javascript at all, we do not see it as mobile code.

+#### CR 2.5 Session lock

+The component does not implement sessions.
+Therefore no functional tests are needed.